 Philosophical exploration of the classical issues of theistic religious thought, such as the reality of God, the problem of evil, religious language, life after death, and the pluralism of religious traditions.
-Credit Hour(s): 3 Prerequisites: one course in Philosophy.
-Semester Offered: Fall (odd) Area of Inguiry: Humanities: PHI

 PHI365: Social/Political Philosophy

 An examination of the major political philosophies of our time, with same attention to the historical precedents.